bogbook/bog/README.md

 `timestamp` is not optional, because we need it to sort the log.

 `seq` is not optional, because we need it to sync the log.

+`previous` is not optional, because we need it to verify the log is correct before adding new posts.

 Everything else is optional, but we should have at least `text` or an `image`.
 The reason we crop images to 680x680 pixels is we want the image size to be manageable for replication.